Lavender Care: How to Grow Lavender in Pots and Containers

 If you are in a particularly cold climate, plant lavenders in larger pots or containers is often better as larger pots have a greater capacity for soil which acts as insulate for the cold sensitive roots in the Winter and increase the survival rate of lavenders.

-Ideally, locate them in a heated greenhouse that maintains a temperature above freezing and the lavender can benefit from as much light as possible.
+Ideally, they should be located in a heated greenhouse that maintains a temperature above freezing so that the lavender can benefit from as much light as possible.

 Water indoor lavender once every 4-6 weeks with a thorough watering during Winter to sustain the lavender until Spring.